fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Training is about learning model parameters from data.
 The process follows a pattern: forward pass through the model, loss computation, backward pass to compute gradients, and gradient update to adjust parameters.
 This happens iteratively over multiple epochs until the model converges.

 Training requires storing activations, gradients, and optimizer states in memory.
 The compute is intensive and iterative.
 In distributed training, you need frequent gradient synchronization across devices to keep all model copies consistent.
-The challenges are gradient synchronization overhead, memory constraints for large models, long training times that can span days to weeks, and the need for fault tolerance and checkpointing.
+The challenges include gradient synchronization overhead, memory constraints for large models, long training times that can span days to weeks, and the need for fault tolerance and checkpointing.

 Training a 7B parameter model on 1 trillion tokens typically requires 8 A100 GPUs (80GB each) and about 2 weeks of continuous training.
 You need careful gradient synchronization to maintain training stability across all GPUs.

 ### Inference: The Prediction/Generation Phase

 Inference is about generating predictions from a trained model.
-Unlike training, you only need a forward pass - no gradients, no backward pass, no optimizer states.
-Memory requirements are lower: just model weights and KV cache for attention mechanisms.
+Unlike training, you only need a forward pass—no gradients, no backward pass, no optimizer states.
+Memory requirements are lower because you only need model weights and KV cache for attention mechanisms.
 The compute per request is lower, but you need high throughput to serve many requests at once.
 Communication is minimal, mostly only for distributed inference.

-The challenges are latency (sub-second for interactive apps), throughput (thousands of requests per second), efficient memory usage through KV cache management, and effective batching and scheduling.
+The challenges include latency (sub-second for interactive apps), throughput (thousands of requests per second), efficient memory usage through KV cache management, and effective batching and scheduling.
 Serving a 70B parameter model for chat requires optimized inference engines like vLLM or SGLang, continuous batching to maximize GPU utilization, and careful KV cache management for variable-length sequences.

 ### Serving: The Production System

 Serving is about providing reliable, scalable access to models.
-It's not just running inference - it's building a production system with a model runner, API gateway, load balancer, and monitoring.
-The requirements are high availability, fault tolerance, and observability.
+It's not just running inference—it's building a production system with a model runner, API gateway, load balancer, and monitoring.
+The requirements include high availability, fault tolerance, and observability.
 At scale, you're dealing with multi-model, multi-tenant systems.

-The challenges are system reliability and uptime, multi-model routing and load balancing, cost optimization through GPU utilization and autoscaling, and observability for debugging.
+The challenges include system reliability and uptime, multi-model routing and load balancing, cost optimization through GPU utilization and autoscaling, and observability for debugging.
 A production LLM serving platform might include multiple model variants (different sizes, fine-tuned versions), A/B testing infrastructure, canary deployment pipelines, and distributed tracing and monitoring.

 ### Comparison Table